sap-tutorials/sap-build-apps/tutorials/codejam-events-process-3-aem/codejam-events-process-3-aem.md

 The event broker service is the main object that we interact with in AEM.
 It is the service that provides the messaging capabilities to our client applications.
 An event broker service can be created in different cloud providers, be deployed to different regions, be part of a cluster and also be part of a mesh.

-In our case, we have four event broker services (only three are in our mesh – click Cluster Manager to see all of them):
+In our case, we have four event broker services (only three are in our mesh – click `Cluster Manager` to see all of the event broker services):

 - AMER-USEast-Broker